gmac/constellation-js/README.md

 - `width`: rectangle width.
 - `height`: rectangle height.

-**Const.Node** `use... grid.addNode();`
-Constellation grid `Node` object; use a `Grid` instance to create and manage nodes.
-Grid nodes have the following properties:

-- `id`: unique identifier for the node.
-Don't touch this.
-- `x`: horizontal coordinate of the node.
-- `y`: vertical coordinate of the node.
-- `to`: Table of connections to other nodes.
-Seriously, don't touch this.
-- `data`: A data object of user-defined data attached to the node.

-**Const.Polygon** `use... grid.addPolygon();`
-Constellation grid `Polygon` object; use a `Grid` instance to create and manage polygons.
-Grid polygons have the following properties:

-- `id`: unique identifier for the node.
-Don't touch this.
-- `nodes`: Array of node ids defining the polygon ring.
-- `data`: A data object of user-defined data attached to the polygon.

 ##Const - Static Methods

 Constellation root namespace also provides a collection of static geometry functions.
 All of these methods may be called directly on the `Const` namespace, and are passed simple arrays and/or Constellation primitives (`Point` & `Rect`).